Representation and reconstruction of covariance operators in linear inverse problems: Mathematical description of the problem

 where $\mathbb{C}_i = (C_i(v_j, v_{j'}))_{jj'}$, and $\{v_j: j=1,\ldots,p\}$ are the sampling points associated with the operator $\Psi$.
 The forward operators $\{K_i\}$ act on both sides of the covariance functions $\{C_i\}$, due to the linear transformation $K_i \Psi$ applied to the signals on the brain space before being detected on the sensors space.
 The term $E_i^T E_i$ is an error term, where $E_i$ is a $s \times s$ matrix such that each entry is an independent sample of a Gaussian distribution with mean zero and standard deviation $\sigma$.
 Model (\ref{eq:cov_brain_sensors}) could be regarded as an implementation of the idealized Problem~\ref{eq:cov_model_intro}, where the covariance operators are represented by the associated covariance functions.
 An illustration of the setting introduced can be found in Figure~\ref{fig:illustration_cov}.

 The problem introduced in this section has not been extensively covered in the literature.
-In the discrete case, \cite{Dryden2009} introduce a PC model for directly observed covariance matrices.
+In the discrete case, \cite{Dryden2009} introduce a tangent PCA model for directly observed covariance matrices.
 An extension to directly observed covariance operators has been proposed in \cite{Pigoli2014}.
-Such models cannot deal with indirectly observed covariance matrices; we thus propose a novel approach for this problem in Section~\ref{sec:PCcovariances}.
+Also related to our work is the setting considered in \cite{Petersen2019}, where the authors propose a regression framework for responses that are random objects (e.g. covariance matrices) with Euclidean predictors.
+The proposed regression model is applied to study associations between age and low-dimensional correlation matrices, representing functional connectivity, which have been computed from a parcellation of the brain.
+In Section~\ref{sec:PCcovariances}, we propose a novel PCA approach for indirectly observed high-dimensional covariance matrices.